GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 attributes during arithmetic operations from ``logical_or`` to ``bitwise_or``, since the individual bits in the mask have separate meanings.

+..
+TODO: This section may shine light on the WCS issues I've encountered writing slicing tests, so I'm leaving it intact for now.

 The way slicing affects the ``wcs`` is also changed since DRAGONS regularly uses the callable nature of ``gWCS`` objects and this is broken by the standard slicing method.

+..
+Is this tested?
+I don't remember seeing any tests that check if these attributes are automatically sliced in teh same way/properly.

+..
+TODO: Check source for where this feature is implemented and write a test for it.

 Finally, the additional image planes and tables stored in the ``meta`` dict are exposed as attributes of the ``NDAstroData`` object, and any image planes